-Up to 50% of capital gains of up to $\pm$ 200,000 realised on disposals of assets are exempt from CGT if the investment is a qualifying SEIS investment and appropriate claims are made.
+Up to 50% of capital gains of up to £200,000 realised on disposals of assets are exempt from CGT if the investment is a qualifying SEIS investment and appropriate claims are made.

 The lifetime limit for business asset disposal relief (formerly known as entrepreneurs' relief) is £1 million.
-Qualifying gains made within this limit are subject to a reduced capital gains tax rate of 10%.
+Qualifying gains made on disposals prior to 6 April 2025 and within the £1 million limit are subject to a reduced capital gains tax rate of 10%.
+From 6 April 2025 an increased rate of 14% will apply, with a further increase to 18% to take effect from 6 April 2026.

-Investors' relief, for external investors in unlisted trading companies, applies to newly-issued shares purchased on or after 17 March 2016, provided they are held for a minimum of three years from 6 April 2016, and subject to a lifetime limit of £10 million of gains.
+Investors' relief, for external investors in unlisted trading companies, applies to newly-issued shares purchased on or after 17 March 2016, provided they are held for a minimum of three years from 6 April 2016, and subject to a lifetime limit of £10 million of gains on disposals made prior to 30 October 2024.
+From 30 October 2024 onwards, the lifetime limit for investors' relief is £1 million.
 This limit is separate from the lifetime limit of gains for business asset disposal relief.